 Industry Partner Funding: The CDT has made a commitment to EPSRC to fund a total of 65 students over the period of the award (five intakes), of which a minimum of 37 students will have industrial funding.

 Therefore, projects with industrial funding will have higher priority for allocation, although this will be balanced against student preferences and distribution of projects between the University partners.
 This priority is communicated to students and projects with industrial funding will be highlighted in a project selection ‘catalogue’.

-For the final two cohorts, ALL Cardiff projects MUST have industrial funding.
+For the final cohort, ALL Cardiff, Manchester and UCL projects MUST have industrial funding.

 Confirmation of industry funding must be with us for all projects by 30 November.

 Projects which are part-funded by industry must have a minimum contribution of 1/3 of the total basic CDT CSM studentship costs (four-years of stipend, tuition fees and RTSG).
-For students starting in September 2022 whose PhD projects start in 2023, this will require a minimum contribution of £38,000 based on the total projected studentship costs of £115,200.
+For students starting in September 2023 whose PhD projects start in 2024, this will require a minimum contribution of £14,200 per year for three years (an estimated total of £43,200 based on the total estimated projected studentship costs of £129,600).